SymfonyCasts/symfony7/sfcasts/autowiring.md

 bin/console debug:autowiring
 ```

-This shows us a list of some of the services we can autowire in our code.
+This shows us a list of the services we can autowire in our code.
 But how does autowiring actually *work*?
 Let's run another command:

 ```terminal
 bin/console debug:container